How to Strengthen a weak drone GPS signal: A complete troubleshooting Guide

 3. Mountains & Valleys

-If you’re flying in deep valleys or near steep cliffs, the terrain itself can obstruct satellite visibility, limiting how many signals your drone can lock onto.
+If you’re flying in deep valleys or near cliffs, the terrain itself can obstruct satellite visibility, limiting how many signals your drone can lock onto.

 4. Weather Conditions